letsencrypt/acme-spec/draft-barnes-acme.md

 of {{RFC7515}}.
 If the value of a "nonce" header parameter is not valid according to this encoding, then the verifier MUST reject the JWS as malformed.

+## Key Agreement

+Certain elements of the protocol will require the establishment of a shared secret between the client and the server, in such a way that an entity observing the ACME protocol cannot derive the secret.
+In these cases, we use a simple ECDH key exchange, based on the system used by CMS {{RFC5753}}:

+* Inputs:
+  * Client-generated key pair
+  * Server-generated key pair
+  * Length of the shared secret to be derived
+* Perform the ECDH primitive operation to obtain X_P (Section 3.3.1 of {{SEC1}})
+* Select a hash algorithm according to the curve being used:
+  * For "P-256", use SHA-256
+  * For "P-384", use SHA-384
+  * For "P-512", use SHA-512
+* Derive the shared secret value using the KDF in Section 3.6.1 of {{SEC1}} using the selected hash algorithm

+The parties may also generate a key confirmation value H(ZZ), where ZZ is the shared secret and H is the selected hash algorithm.
+Use of the confirmation value prevents tampering with protocol elements that encode the length of the desired secret, but allow an attacker to attempt to recover the shared secret via a preimage attack.

 ## Directory